Dodgers v Yankees isn’t romantic but it’s the World Series baseball desperately needs

 Dodgers vs Yankees isn’t romantic but it’s the World Series baseball desperately needs

-The Hollywood vs Broadway match-up will see the sport’s two biggest teams, as well as most of its most recognisable stars, face off just in the nick of time for MLB
+The Hollywood vs Broadway match-up will see the sport’s two biggest teams, as well as most of its most recognisable stars, face off at a crucial moment for MLB

 Your support helps us to tell the story